XRPLF/xrpl-dev-portal/content/rippled-setup.md

         $ sudo service rippled restart

 It can take several minutes for `rippled` to sync with the rest of the network, during which time it outputs warnings about missing ledgers.
-After that, you have a fully functional stock `rippled` node that you can use for local signing and API access to the Ripple Network.
+After that, you have a fully functional stock `rippled` node that you can use for local signing and API access to the Ripple peer-to-peer network.